stonybrook-lin539/main/source/main/05_mappings/02_transducer_game.md

   He draws a heart.
   Following his rules, he return the heart to the bag, places a heart on the output token tray, and then it is Mary's turn.
 - Mary draws a spade, and she decides to go with option one: she places two clubs, and she also gets the next turn (and of course she returns the spade she drew to the input token bag).
-- Mary then draws another heart and places a heart on the output tray as prescribed by her rules.
+- Mary then draws another heart and places a diamond on the output tray as prescribed by her rules.
   John thus gets the next turn.
 - John decides to use his special power to place a club without drawing from the input bag.
 Doing so allows him to keep his turn.